shimataro/value-schema/README.md

     * return value of `onError(null)` is ignored
 * throws
     * an exception that will thrown from `vs.fit()`
-    * remaining adjustment processes will be cancelled
+    * remaining fitting processes will be cancelled

 ##### examples